Core Data Analysis-2 Day Class assignment

 Notebook/Homework 12

 This is a true story.
 A few years ago I was working with a graduate student from Lamont/Columbia.
 We were helping analyze soil for lead at a farmer’s marker in Williamsburg.
 She wanted to expand her work and to look at lead in backyards in Brooklyn.
 We flyered and used facebook to find people willing to let us sample their backyard.
 We went into people’s backyards and collected soil cores.
-We had not idea what we were going to find.
+We had no idea what we were going to find.
 We only had data from studies published in other parts of the city.
 We told the graduate student to present what they found and what they think.
 For this homework you are that graduate student!
 You are going to present on one of the cores from the study.
-I will email everyone the core to use.
+Everyone will choose one core to use.

 This week we are going to develop a hypothesis to test on core data.
 When you come in for class we are going to sit down and read and discuss the Chillrud paper.
 Read it so if you have questions we can discuss them.
 The more you ask the better you will be.